-The People Skills Group uses the EQ-i 2.0 to help people identify, understand and develop their emotional intelligence skills for managing productive and effective outcomes in the workplace.
+The People Skills Group uses the EQ-i 2.0 to help people identify, understand, develop and balance emotional intelligence skills for managing productive and effective workplace relationships.
 The EQ-i assesses how you operate emotionally, your areas of strength and potential areas for development on fifteen individual skills related to five EQ dimensions.
 The assessment can be administered individually, in team sessions or in a 360 multi-rater format.
 The EQ-i 2.0 is the world’s leading measure of emotional intelligence.

 Conversational Intelligence® (C-IQ) for Teams and Leaders